Southeastern Kenya WaSH Program

 As rains failed and the rivers dried up, agriculture could no longer support farmers and their families.
 The community started relying on relief food which was unfairly distributed to families.
 That’s when the overlooked families decided to take things into their own hands, uniting and mobilizing to address water and food insecurity.

-Kumina Waoni SHG was thus formed, pledging to bring water back to the dry riverbeds through sand dam technology.
+Kumina Wauni SHG was thus formed, pledging to bring water back to the dry riverbeds through sand dam technology.
 As more sand dams are being built, these farmers once again have enough water for their crops.
 Now, holes are dug in the riverbed by the dam to fetch water for farming, cleaning, and drinking.
 All who drink this water are continuously subjecting themselves to waterborne diseases like typhoid and cholera.
 They are still in need of clean water from a protected source.
-They can’t find that from an open hold in the ground, but that’s just what a hand-dug well with a pump will provide!
+They can’t find that from an open hole in the ground, but that’s just what a hand-dug well with a pump will provide!

-Not only is the water consumed by Kumina Waoni members and their families dirty, but so are many homes, facilities, and belongings.
+Not only is the water consumed by Kumina Wauni members and their families dirty, but so are many homes, facilities, and belongings.
 Even the water containers are neglected, with green algae growing on the bottom and sides.

 We’ve been working with this group since 2011, though, and have seen great improvements in latrine use.
 Open defecation is no longer an issue, with 100% of families having their own pit latrine.
 Most also have their own bathing room for personal hygiene.

-Our staff has had a continuous relationship with Kumina Waoni.
+Our staff has had a continuous relationship with Kumina Wauni.
 After assessing the current strengths and weaknesses of sanitation facilities and hygiene practices of this community, trainers have decided to focus on the daily habits that are not yet embraced: hand-washing, cleaning utensils, and using helpful tools like dish rack and clotheslines.
 Only about half of the community had built dish racks and clotheslines to dry their belongings up off the ground.
 Our trainers will continue to teach the importance of each practice; they’re not just trivial suggestions!
 There are germ-filled consequences to drying shirts and dishes on the ground.

 This training will also be a great opportunity to encourage them about what they’re doing right, such as using latrines and composting garbage.